Climax Road, Avon/Simsbury

 But why does it deserve a page on CTMQ?
 Because I live near it and it’s in the local news this week because those MONSTERS are taking our West Hartford Whole Foods away and moving it to a new mixed-use shopping area on Climax Road in Avon?
 Leaving West Hartford with only ONE Whole Foods, a full TWO MILES away from the one leaving?
 MON.
 STERS.

-Yup, our little Climax Road has stuck in Greg Gumbel’s memory for decades.
+Yup, our little Climax Road has stuck in Gumbel’s memory for decades.
 For what it’s worth, I’ve never heard anyone say “Climix” Road, but maybe they do.
-And he’s right, Climax Road does connect to Bushy Hill, but Greg, that’s a prurient stretch that even 14-year-old boy would question.
+And he’s right, Climax Road does connect to Bushy Hill, but Greg, that’s a prurient stretch that even 14-year-old boy wouldn’t find funny.
 C’mon.

 The name of the road has a fairly important historic connection, but I can’t seem to find an explanation as to why that historic connection was named Climax.
 Probably because in the 19th century, that word wasn’t a thing.
 From the excellent ConnecticutHistory.org folks: